 Depending on the time of year and the extent of the damage, we do advise that you turn on the heating and open the windows to dry out the property as much as possible.
 In some cases, where the damage isn't extensive, this may be enough to resolve the issues.

-For information on when your claim would not be covered, please refer to the section 'When would my claim not be covered?'
+For information on when your claim would not be covered, please refer to the section 'When would my Escape of Water claim not be covered?'

-For full details on what is covered for an escape or leakage of water, please refer to your policy booklet.
+For full details on what is covered for an escape of water, leaking and freezing water & leaking oil, please refer to your policy documentation.

 When you report the claim, we will do everything we can to establish the level of damage and will consider which of the following options are best suited to your circumstances: